-This post was originally published by CRSI on September 15th, 2019 and is archived.
-Learn more here.
+This post was originally published by CRSI -Community Refugee Sponsorship Initiative - on September 15th, 2019 and is archived.
+Learn more about our history.

 Uniting Church WA supports a whole-of-community approach to resettling refugees